Police searching for 2 suspects after shooting kills man in southeast Wichita

 WICHITA, Kan.
 (KSNW) – Wichita police say a man is dead after a shooting near Boston and Oliver, and they are looking for two suspects.

-In a briefing to the press, WPD Lieutenant Ronald Hunt says police will be on scene in the 4600 block of East Boston Street for several more hours.
-They are speaking to several people and witnesses to gather an understanding of what led up to the shooting and who the suspects are.

 Several shooting calls came out around 6 p.m. to the area.
-Hunt said an officer in the vicinity was at meeting when someone ran in and told him someone had been shot outside.
+WPD Lieutenant Ronald Hunt said an officer in the vicinity was at meeting when someone ran in and told him someone had been shot outside.

-That officer found the victim in a field nearby and began life saving measure until additional units arrived to assist, but their efforts were unsuccessful.
+That officer found the victim in a field nearby and began life-saving measures until additional units arrived to assist, but their efforts were unsuccessful.

 Hunt emphasized the investigation is in it’s early stages, saying there are many unanswered questions at this time.
 He said detectives have several leads and are talking to witnesses.